tooljump/tooljump/docs/docs/recipes/connecting-to-aws.md

 Depending on your situation, there are a number of approaches you can use, all with pros and cons.
 Carefully review the options below and choose the one that best fits your scenario:

-### Option 1: Give Tooljump access to the resources you need
+### Option 1: Give ToolJump access to the resources you need

 Use this if:
-- ✅ Tooljump runs in AWS and all resources you are interested in are in the same account
+- ✅ ToolJump runs in AWS and all resources you are interested in are in the same account

 When your service runs **inside AWS** (EC2, ECS, Lambda, EKS), you don’t need any long-lived keys.
 Instead, you attach an **IAM role directly to the compute resource**, and the AWS environment automatically provides **temporary credentials** to the application.